BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/AuxiliaryTools/DevHelper.md

 - Finally, the **Generate** button generates the new plugin and its files in the output directory specified.

 ![DevHelper Main Window - FilterMaker](Images/DevHelper/DevHelper-image002.png)

+The **FilterMaker** tab contains all the elements needed to create a new filter inside an existing plugin.

+- There are two fields called **Filter Name** and **Plugin Directory** where the user can input the name of the new filter and the top-level directory of the plugin where the filter will be stored.